MahmoudSaeedB/CS50/final_project/blog/README.md

-# Bermbali Blog
+# BermbaliBlog
 #### Video Demo: https://www.youtube.com/watch?v=VsvsPlv11vQ
 #### Description:

-Welcome to Bermbali Blog, a web application inspired by my village Bermbal in the Dakahlia governorate of Egypt.
+Welcome to BermbaliBlog, a web application inspired by my village Bermbal in the Dakahlia governorate of Egypt.
 This blog platform allows users to register, log in, create posts, and browse posts created by others.
 The goal is to provide a place for community discussions and sharing of ideas, much like the traditional gathering spots in a village.

 ### Project Inspiration and Acknowledgements